 Myler Keogh

 "Myler Keogh," mentioned briefly in Lestrygonians and Wandering Rocks and then featured more prominently in Cyclops, was a real-life boxer born and raised in the Donnybrook suburb of Dublin.
 Joyce involves him in his plot by giving the crafty management of his career to promoter Blazes Boylan, and he plays on local sentiments by having promotional posters refer to him as "Dublin's pet lamb."
-The novel's Dubliners are buzzing about a match almost a month earlier between their hometown hero and a British soldier named Percy Bennett.
-One of the nationalistic parodies in Cyclops gives a journalistic account of Keogh's glorious (and entirely fictional) victory over this despised foe.
+The novel's Dubliners are buzzing about a match a month earlier between their hometown hero and a British soldier named Percy Bennett.
+One of the nationalistic parodies in Cyclops gives a journalistic account of Keogh's glorious victory over this despised foe.
+The fight was real, but it was won by a different Keogh, and the soldier that the Dubliner knocks out is fictive, named for one of Joyce's personal enemies.

 John Hunt 2025